-- HTML5 Cheat Sheet: a handy reference guide you can print out and use when tackling your next project.
+- HTML Cheat Sheet: A handy reference guide you can print out and use when tackling your next project.

 Most people web browsing on their phones don’t have a lot of patience, and it’s important to cut to the chase.
 Keep in mind why someone is visiting your site on mobile instead of on a desktop computer as you design your site.

 Suppose you run an ice cream shop.
-If someone visits your site on a PC, that means they’re sitting at home and have a bit of time.
-Putting your personal vision or your blog or a detailed biography of all the ice cream flavors on the landing page is okay.
-But if they visit on mobile, that means they’re out and about and probably just want some ice cream.
-Right now.
+If someone visits your site on a PC, they’re sitting at home and have a bit of time.
+Putting your personal vision or blog or a detailed biography of all the ice cream flavors on the landing page is okay.
+But if they visit on mobile, they’re out and about and probably just want some ice cream right now.
 It’s more appropriate to have a phone number or an interactive Google Map with shop locations front and center.

-So with that in mind, get to the point.
+So get to the point.
 Remember why someone is visiting on mobile rather than on their PC, and show them content relevant to their device and location.
 Your visitors will appreciate it.

 And if your site opens a small options window when something is clicked, pressing the back button should close the window, not navigate to the last page.
 Don’t let those little extras be an annoyance rather than a feature.